 When Does a Deposit Typically Appear in Your Account?

-There can be a variation in how long a direct deposit takes as well as other kinds of deposits.
+Every financial institution has its own rules about how long cash takes to clear or how long a direct deposit takes.
 Know, however, that federal law establishes the maximum length of time a bank or credit union can make you wait.

-• Cash, as you might guess, tends to clear most quickly.
+Cash, as you might guess, tends to clear most quickly.
 If deposited in person to your checking or savings account, it may become available the same day or the next day.
-If you deposit it to an ATM in your bank’s network, it could be available immediately or within a day if you use a no-envelope machine.
-However, it might take until the second business day to clear; if you use an out-of-network ATM, that can take five business days.
+If you deposit it to an ATM in your bank’s network, it could take until the second business day to clear; if you use an out-of-network ATM that accepts cash from those who aren’t account holders, that can take five business days.

 Knowing these timeframes can be very helpful as you stay on top of your money and work to make sure you know your approximate balance and don’t bounce any checks.